by Doug Graham

 This is an expanded version of a post originally made in the Video University Wedding Video Forum.
 It’s a very basic look at the practical requirements for audio during a wedding shoot, plus a bit about what to do with your audio during the edit.

 Ed Note: While this article still has valuable information, some of it is dated.
-To learn the latest techniques for wedding audio see our new video The Video Guide to Professional Wedding Videography available as DVDs or Blu-ray.

 Some Audio Basics

 Your camcorder’s built-in mic is stereo…it records a slightly different signal to the left and right audio tracks.
 Almost any other mic you use will be a mono audio source, unless you go with a special two-mic array or an expensive stereo microphone.
 This is not a bad thing; stereo is not generally a requirement for this type of work.
 The key in capturing good audio is to get the microphone close to the sound source…usually two feet or less.

 You can record one mono source to the camera’s left channel and another source to the right channel.
 This doesn’t require a mixer, per se, but may require some audio adapters to get everything hooked up.
 Which brings up the question: What sort of adapters?

 Many different connectors have been developed for audio.
 The one most frequently found on professional equipment is the 3-pin XLR.
 Balanced XLR audio cables offer great resistance to noise pickup in runs over about 12 feet or so, and the connectors lock in place so they won’t accidentally get pulled out.
 Some pro equipment uses a 1/4″ phone, or phono plug.
 This can be mono (tip and sleeve) or stereo (tip-ring-sleeve) type.
 The stereo version can also be wired like an XLR connector for balanced mono audio.